lawa1975/geomixtry/README.md

 # Geomixtry

-Typescript library with some specialized functionality about geometrics.
+Javascript/Typescript library with some specialized functionality about geometrics.